• WORK

 In 2026, the FLIP rover will land on the surface of the Moon.

-The rover will have a small video projector that will project onto the surface of the lunar surface.
+The rover will have a small video projector that will project onto the lunar surface.

 It will be the first time video has been projected onto a celestial body.